 CURATOR Gregory O'Brien OTHER VENUES Dunedin Public Art Gallery, 6 December 1997–25 January 1998; Robert McDougall Art Gallery, Christchurch, 5 February–19 April 1998; Auckland Art Gallery, 30 May–16 August 1998; Rotorua Museum of Art and History, 22 October–17 January 1999 SPONSORS Ernst and Young, Wellington Newspapers, Saatchi & Saatchi, Newstalk ZB, Chartwell Trust PUBLICATION publisher Godwit Publishing and City Gallery Wellington; essays Gregory O'Brien, Cilla McQueen, Bill Manhire, Hone Tuwhare, Ian Wedde

-From 1974 to 1986, Hotere was married to poet Cilla McQueen.
+From 1974 to 1986, Hotere is married to poet Cilla McQueen.
 She is the source of some of the most political texts he uses in his works, including his pacifist Return to Sangro series (1978), which refers to the death of Hotere's brother, Jack, at age 22, during World War II.
-(He’s buried in Sangro River War Cemetery in Italy.)
+(He is buried in Sangro River War Cemetery in Italy.)
 Hotere's Black Window series (1981) is titled after a McQueen poem.
 Hotere and McQueen also collaborate on the large-scale 1991 work, Song of Solomon, a protest against the Gulf War.

 O'Brien tells the Dominion Post, 'this show is an extremely big deal for Māori culture.
 This is the apex of Māori achievement in the visual arts.’
 In National Business Review, critic John Daly-Peoples says, 'Hotere uses words and poetry like jumper leads.’
 Justin Paton says, 'McCahon is the bass, Hotere is the strings.'